ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-vue/notes-feature.md

       </ion-list>
 ```

-At this point, all we should have to add to our `script setup` is to add `notes` to the destructuring of our `useTastingNotes()` return value:
+At this point, all we should have to do to our `script` section is to add `notes` to the destructuring of our `useTastingNotes()` return value:

 ```typescript
 const { notes, refresh } = useTastingNotes();